 Keep track of everything

-I used Word Excel to keep track of names and what agencies they worked for, addresses, emails, and exactly what information they wanted with queries.
+Word Excel was a great tool to keep track of names and what agencies they worked for, addresses, emails, and exactly what information they wanted with queries.
 I made a list of forty, and then started sending letters out in small batches.
 I marked the date that I sent the query, and when I got a response.
-Whenever I had free time, I did more research and added to my list.
+Whenever I had free time, I did more agent research and added to my list.

 I also logged comments that came with rejections from the agents who’d read a few chapters or the mss, such as “I wasn’t grabbed by the characters,” or “It didn’t draw me in as I’d hoped,” so I could see if a pattern arose that might indicate I needed to do further editing.
 After about four months, I trimmed the mss, tinkered with the point of view, and quickened the pace.

 Typically I mailed (or emailed) a batch of 8 and then waited to see what kind of response I would get.
 After each string of rejections, I reworked my query letter, making it a work in progress.
 This is the value in not sending your query to 50 top agents right from the get-go: you lose that chance to readjust your letter.

 Sometimes it would take three months to hear back from an agent.
 Some agents didn’t respond at all, especially to email queries.
 There are agents who state on their website that if you haven’t heard back from them in three weeks, assume they aren’t interested, which really sucks because you can’t help wondering if they even received your query.
 With sending queries USPS with a SASE, you might think you at least have a guaranteed response, but some of them never bothered to send my SASE back.

 Then again, one of the agents who offered to represent me took seven months to respond.